tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Preferred Label: has Argument
 - Definition: Relates a Specification to an Argument
 - Range bdqffdq:Argument
-- Comments: Expected to be a relationship between a Specification and an Argument, where the Argument provides a value for a Paramter (e.g. bdq:sourceAuthority), and a hasAuthoritiesDefaults for the Specification may provide a default value for the Parameter under that specification.
+- Comments: Expected to be a relationship between a Specification and an Argument, where the Argument provides a value for a Parameter (e.g., bdq:sourceAuthority), and a hasAuthoritiesDefaults for the Specification may provide a default value for the Parameter under that Specification.
 - View in: [term-list](../list/bdqffdq/index.md#hasArgument)

 ********************